Fast uniform generation of random graphs with given degree sequences: Regular degree sequences

 A uniform lower bound $\LB_B(j)$ for $b_B(P,\OV(S))$ which depends only on $j$, the number of double edges in $P$, can be defined by where

-Note that the value $b_B(P,\OV_0(S))$ is always equal to $16j(d-2)$, as there are $4j$ possibilities to choose edge $\{9,10\}$ as one of the edges in a double edge $e$, 4 possibilities to label pair of $e$ different from $\{9,10\}$ (this pair can be labelled as $\{15\},\{26\},\{37\}$, or $\{48\}$) and for each such choice there are exactly $(d-2)$ choices for a second edge in a $2$-path involving $e$.
-For the value of $b_B(P,\OV_1(S))$, we use the same procedure as we used to calculate $b_{d}(G', \OV_1(S))$ in Theorem~\ref{thm:complexity}, so $b_B(P,S)$ can be calculated in time $O(d^2)$ and the total run time with contributions from computing b-rejection probabilities for class B switchings is then $O(dn+d^4)$.
+Note that the value $b_B(P,\OV_0(S))$ is always equal to $16j(d-2)$, as there are $4j$ possibilities to choose edge $\{9,10\}$ as one of the edges in a double edge $e$, four possibilities to label pair of $e$ different from $\{9,10\}$ (this pair can be labelled as $\{1,5\},\{2,6\},\{3,7\}$, or $\{4,8\}$) and for each such choice there are exactly $ d-2 $ choices for a second edge in a $2$-path involving $e$.
+For the value of $b_B(P,\OV_1(S))$, we use the same procedure as we used to calculate $b_{d}(G', \OV_1(S))$ in Theorem~\ref{thm:complexity}, so $b_B(P,S)$ can be calculated in time $O(d^2)$.
+It now follows from the proof in~\cite{gao17} that the total run time, including the contributions from computing b-rejection probabilities for class B switchings, is $O(dn+d^4)$.